Navigation

 • SA302 form or annual accounts to prove self-employment income

-A late application will be accepted if circumstances change depending on availability of funds.
-Should a student become eligible during the academic year, they will receive a pro-rata bursary from the date of eligibility.
+A late application is only accepted when circumstances change.
+Should a student become eligible during the academic year they will receive a pro-rata bursary from the date of eligibility.

 • Meals